kik-kik/Erlang/futurelearn_concurrent_erlang/week_1/notes_week_1.md

 end
 ```
 - Takes Msg out of the mailbox and handles it.
-- The general receive construct allows us to pattern match on messages and choose between alternatives (this case statement) e.g:
+- receive is selective, it allows us to pattern match on messages and choose between alternatives (this case statement) e.g:
 ```erlang
 receive
     stop -> io:format("stopping~n");